blossom-babs/keeper-app/note.md

 - OR they can be manipulated using transform: translate(1px, -260px); like google keep's.
   It is actually a really brilliant technique

-3. Replace fetch with axios
-4. When you click on the box, it should pop out with all the details
 5. Add prompt before deleting
 6. Authentication so that notes are attached to a particular user
 7. Introduce labels to note